minyansh7/DisasterResponseProject/README.md

 17. check that heroku added a remote repository with this command:
 `git remote -v`

+18. before finally push your local git repository to the remote Heroku repository, you will need the following environment variables (kind of secrets) to send along:
+-Set any environment variable to pass along with the push `heroku config:set SLUGIFY_USES_TEXT_UNIDECODE=yes` `heroku config:set AIRFLOW_GPL_UNIDECODE=yes`
+-Verify the variables
+`heroku config`

-18. push the app to Heroku:
+19. push the app to Heroku:
 `git push heroku master`

 Go to the link for your web app to see if it's working.
 The link should be https://app-name.heroku.com